amithgc/blog.amithgc.com/content/post/25-golden-rules-software-system-design.md

 In systems that require searching data in high volume, traditional database systems can often be slow and inefficient.
 To improve performance, it is recommended to use a search index, tries, or a search engine like Elasticsearch, which are designed to handle high-volume search queries quickly and efficiently.

-Search indexes and tries are data structures that allow for efficient searching of large data sets.
+**Search indexes** and tries are data structures that allow for efficient searching of large data sets.
 Search indexes, also known as inverted indexes, store a mapping of each term in the dataset to the location of that term in the data.
 Tries are a tree-like data structure that can efficiently store and search for strings.

 Search engines like Elasticsearch are built on top of search indexes and provide a more complete solution to searching large data sets.
 Elasticsearch can store and search data across multiple indexes and has features for faceted search, full-text search, and geospatial search.

-Good examples of systems that use search indexes and engines include e-commerce platforms like Amazon or eBay, where users need to search for products based on keywords or other criteria.
+> *Good examples* of systems that use search indexes and engines include e-commerce platforms like Amazon or eBay, where users need to search for products based on keywords or other criteria.
 Social media platforms like Twitter also use search indexes and engines to search for tweets based on hashtags or other keywords.
 In the medical field, search indexes and engines are used to search through large amounts of medical data for specific symptoms or diseases.

-In conclusion, search indexes, tries, and search engines like Elasticsearch provide efficient and scalable solutions for searching data in high volume.
+*In conclusion*, search indexes, tries, and search engines like Elasticsearch provide efficient and scalable solutions for searching data in high volume.
 By using these technologies, complex search queries can be processed quickly and efficiently, resulting in faster and more accurate search results.
 Examples of applications that use these technologies include e-commerce, social media, and medical research.

 ---